The Ropers: Cancellation

-With the series canceled, Fell approached Three's Company producers about the Ropers returning to the show.
-However, during the time The Ropers was on the air, the landlord characters had been replaced on Three's Company by Ralph Furley (Don Knotts).
+With the series canceled, Fell approached Three's Company producers about Mr. Roper returning to the show.
+However, during the time The Ropers was on the air, the landlord character role had been filled on Three's Company by Ralph Furley, played by Don Knotts.
 The addition had worked well and Three's Company had retained its popularity.
-The idea of returning Fell and Lindley to their original Three's Company roles was undesirable to producers and ABC, mainly because they had one character playing the landlord role now as opposed to two, which would require more money to be paid out per episode; the cancellation of The Ropers came just as Suzanne Somers began to renegotiate her contract, which would lead to her very public contract dispute during the 1980–81 television season that led to her departure from the series.
-The cancellation of The Ropers came just one month after the one-year contractual deadline had passed.
-Fell would later state that he always believed the decision to pull the plug on the show had been made much earlier, but that the network deliberately postponed making the cancellation official until after the one-year mark specifically to be relieved of the obligation to allow Fell and Lindley to return to Three's Company.
+The idea of returning Fell, and potentially Lindley, to the original Three's Company position was undesirable to producers and ABC, mainly because they had one character playing the landlord role now as opposed to two, which would require more money to be paid out per episode.
+The cancellation of The Ropers came just as Suzanne Somers began to renegotiate her contract, which would lead to her very public contract dispute during the 1980–81 television season and her departure from the series, and just one month after the one-year contractual deadline had passed.
+Fell would later state that he always believed the decision to pull the plug on the show had been made much earlier, but that the network deliberately postponed making the cancellation official until after the one-year mark specifically to be relieved of the obligation to allow him to return to Three's Company.
 There was an attempt by producers to sell the show to Silverman over at NBC; Silverman, however, passed on it too.

 Despite the hard feelings, in March 1981 both Fell and Lindley made one final guest appearance on Three's Company (in Season 5, Episode #18 "Night of The Ropers") nearly a year after the end of their own series before the characters were retired for good.
 For audiences, it was a chance to see all of the three landlord characters – played by Fell, Lindley, and Knotts – on the same stage.

 Tambor appeared on Three's Company that same season playing a different character, a wealthy but unwelcome suitor of Chrissy's cousin Cindy (Season 5, Episode #13).
 Tambor also made other guest appearances on Three's Company, portraying different characters.

-The show was ranked number two on Time magazine's "Top 10 Worst TV Spin-Offs".
+The show was included in Time magazine's "Top 10 Worst TV Spin-Offs".

-In July 2002 TV Guide named The Ropers the 49th worst TV series of all time.
+In July 2002, TV Guide named The Ropers the 49th worst TV series of all time.